MPGxxYT/JBCrates/README.md

 The plugin that will revolutionize crates. *totally*.
 Anyways, this plugin will be the crates plugin used on the PrismForge Jailbreak server.
 ## Commands

+### /getCrateRewards
+Perm: jbcrates.getcraterewards

+`/getCrateRewards` Gives the player any rewards they may not have gotten.

+### /jbcrates
+Perm: jbcrates.admin

 `/jbcrates` Brings up the menu for managing crates.

 `/jbcrates give <player> <crate_id>` Gives the input player a crate based on the id.